Water Polo and the ASA

 Just type your post code into our Poolfinder and select 'water polo clubs' from the Advanced Search dropdown.

-The English Roses Masters Water Polo Club was established in November 2011 and provide opportunities for women aged 30+ to enjoy water polo in a masters environment and to encourage older players to stay in the sport.
+The English Roses Masters Water Polo Club was established in November 2011 and provides opportunities for women aged 30+ to enjoy Water Polo in a masters environment and to encourage older players to stay in the sport.

-They currently compete in the British National Water Polo League as well as European and World tournaments.
+The Club currently competes in the British Water Polo League (BWPL) as well as European and World tournaments.

 - Click here to find out more on the English Roses site.